zeruhur/goldenidol/srd.md

 ### Soldier
 The Soldier is a trained combatant with experience in various military operations.
 They excel in fighting and handling weapons, and are well-equipped to handle dangerous situations.

+#### Starting Gear
-Starting Gear: The soldier begins the game with a combat knife, a pistol, a bulletproof vest, and a helmet.
+The soldier begins the game with a combat knife, a special firearm, and a helmet as additional equipment.

-What your background taught you
+#### What your background taught you
-1. How to handle high-pressure situations and stay calm under fire
-1. How to use a variety of weapons and equipment
-1. How to maintain physical fitness and discipline
-1. How to adapt to changing circumstances and make quick decisions
-1. How to navigate unfamiliar terrain and environments
+1. Cool-mindedness.
+2. The use of an exotic weapon.
+3. The mastery in closed quarter combat.
+4. To be a master tactician.
+5. To be a master survivalist.
+6. To be a natural born leader.

-In the past, I...
+#### In the past, I...
-1. Fought in a war or conflict
+1. Fought in a nasty war or conflict.
-1. Trained in a military or special forces unit
+2. Trained in a special forces unit.
-1. Completed high-stakes missions or operations
+3. Completed high-stakes operations.
-1. Suffered physical or mental injuries during their service
+4. Suffered physical or mental injuries during my service.
-1. Built strong relationships with their comrades
+5. Built strong relationships with my comrades.
-1. Developed a particular area of expertise or specialty
+6. Developed a particular area of expertise or specialty.

-Why do you joined LARA?
+#### Why do you joined LARA?
-1. A sense of duty to protect and serve.
+1. They chose me, I accepted.
-2. A desire to use their skills and training in a meaningful way.
+2. I wanted to use my skills and training in a meaningful way.
-3. The opportunity to travel and see new places.
+3. I wanted to travel and see new places.
-4. The excitement and thrill of adventure.
+4. I love the thrill of adventure.
-5. The chance to work with a skilled team.
-6. The potential for financial gain.
+5. LARA is the best covert ops team in the world.
+6. My sense of duty urged me to do so.

 ### Archeologist
 The Archeologist is a character who is passionate about history and is skilled in uncovering and studying ancient artifacts.
 They are experts in their field and bring a unique set of skills to the team.

+#### Starting Gear
-Starting Gear: The archaeologist begins the game with a map, a compass, a pick, and a journal.
+The archaeologist begins the game with a map, a compass, a pick, and a journal as additional equipment.

-What your background taught you
+#### What your background taught you
-1. How to carefully excavate and study ancient artifacts
+1. To carefully excavate and study ancient artifacts.
-1. How to accurately record and document findings
+2. To accurately record and document findings.
-1. How to analyze and interpret historical data
+3. To analyze and interpret historical data.
-1. How to work with a team of researchers and professionals
+4. To work with a team of researchers and professionals.
-1. How to navigate and travel to remote locations
+5. To navigate and travel to remote locations.
-1. How to stay safe in potentially hazardous environments
+6. To stay safe in potentially hazardous environments.

-In the past, I...
+#### In the past, I...
-1. Studied ancient civilizations and cultures
+1. Studied a specific lost civilizations nobody believe exist.
-1. Conducted field research and excavations
+2. Conducted field research and excavations.
-1. Published papers or articles about their findings
+3. Published papers or articles about my findings
-1. Worked for a university or research institution
+4. Worked for a university or research institution.
-1. Built a reputation as an expert in their field
+5. Built a reputation as an expert in my field.
-1. Made important discoveries or contributions to the field of archeology
+6. Made important discoveries or contributions to the field of archeology.

-Why do you joined LARA?
+#### Why do you joined LARA?
-1. A passion for history and discovery
+1. I love history and making new discoveries.
-1. The opportunity to study and learn about ancient cultures
-1. The chance to work with rare and valuable artifacts
-1. The excitement of exploring uncharted territory
-1. The opportunity to work with a skilled team
-1. The potential for financial gain
+2. There is a mystery concealing the truth.
+I want to unveil it.
+3. Artifacts are historical evidence of a lost past.
+I must protect them.
+4. I eager to explore uncharted territory.
+5. I love the potential of this team.
+6. At the university, the pay was not as good as here.

 ### Scientist
 The Scientist is a highly educated and analytical individual, with expertise in a particular field of study such as biology, chemistry, or physics.
 They are skilled at conducting research, analyzing data, and solving complex problems.